 The aim of liquidity stress tests is to assess the ability of a bank to withstand unexpected liquidity drain without taking recourse to any outside liquidity support.
-The analysis is done as at end-March 2012.
+The analysis is done as at end-September 2011.
 The scenario depicts different proportions (depending on the type of deposits) of unexpected deposit withdrawals on account of sudden loss of depositors' confidence and assesses the adequacy of liquid assets available to fund them.
+Two different definitions of liquid assets have been assumed.